amsszlh/JMF/README.md

 - Four update rules are adopted for solving JMF.
 - Two adapted prediction JMF models based on JMF are provided.
 # Help
+If you have any problems, comments or suggestions, please contact us at Lihua Zhang (zhanglihua@amss.ac.cn) or Shihua Zhang (zsh@amss.ac.cn).